Highlights of this section:

 The IMF shares its expertise with member countries by providing technical assistance and training in a wide range of areas, such as central banking, monetary and exchange rate policy, tax policy and administration, and official statistics.
 The objective is to help improve the design and implementation of members' economic policies, including by strengthening skills in institutions such as finance ministries, central banks, and statistical agencies.
 The IMF has also given advice to countries that have had to reestablish government institutions following severe civil unrest or war.

-In 2008, the IMF embarked on an ambitious reform effort to enhance the impact of its technical assistance.
+In recent years, the IMF has embarked on an ambitious reform effort to enhance the impact of its technical assistance.
 The reforms emphasize better prioritization, enhanced performance measurement, more transparent costing and stronger partnerships with donors.

 Technical assistance is one of the IMF's core activities.
 It is concentrated in critical areas of macroeconomic policy where the Fund has the greatest comparative advantage.
 Thanks to its near-universal membership, the IMF's technical assistance program is informed by experience and knowledge gained across diverse regions and countries at different levels of development.